lumada-design/hv-uikit-react/packages/doc/pages/gettingStarted/INTRODUCTION.md

 It stands as a catalyzer for design alignment and governance across the  organization, generating a unique and characteristic design language, capable of positioning Hitachi as a worldwide design reference.

-## Next Major Release (Early Second Quarter 2020)
-We are actively planning and starting to work on the next major release.
-This development will happen in the branch called `next` and we will provide builds as soon as possible.
-For more information about the schedule please check the Release Schedule section under Discover More.

 #### These are features planned for the next release:
 - upgrade our main dependency Material UI to its latest version 4.x.
 - api cleanup, removing deprecated properties of our components.